Sustainable transportation fuels

 Using microbial fermentation and other biomanufacturing processes to convert plant waste into liquid fuels for transportation and aviation.

-Harnessing microbes to produce biofuels and bioproducts from greenhouse gasses — CO2 and methane — captured from the atmosphere.
+Harnessing microbes to produce biofuels and bioproducts from industrial emissions.

 Techno-economic analysis